 Research

-My academic work is centered around understanding and preventing emerging crime threats.
-During my PhD, I investigated why people are bad at detecting online scams.
-These experiments led to the development of adversarial training and novel e-mail features to improve people's ability to detect phishing e-mails.
+During my PhD, I focused on why people fall for online scams.
+Through psychological experiments and user studies, I developed an adversarial training method and novel e-mail features that improve people's ability to detect phishing attacks.

 Journal articles